LesiaChaban/gdk-oci-adb/08-build-run-app/build-run-app.md

 * Build and run the application
 * Send an HTTP POST request to add a Genre
-* Send an HTTP GET request to fetch all Genres from the database
+* Send an HTTP GET request to fetch all the Genres from the database
 * Stop the application

 ## Task 1: Build and run the application

-1. From the same terminal in VS Code, to build application:
+1. In the same terminal in VS Code, run the following command(s):

 <if type="mn_run">
    Use `mn:run` to build and start the application on port 8080.

 	``` bash